This post contains spoilers for 13 Reasons Why.

 How surprising is it that Netflix’s is renewing this show for Season 2?

 Not very.
 Netflix doesn’t release viewing numbers, but the show has been acclaimed by some critics as a well-produced, unflinching take on adolescent struggles and is wildly popular on social media, in part because of the controversy surrounding it.
 (We’ll get to that.)
-The Hollywood Reporter reported at the end of April that the show’s writers’ room had already started work on a prospective second season, so preparation for a second season was already underway not long after the first’s debut.
+The Hollywood Reporter reported at the end of April that the show’s writers’ room had already started work on a prospective second season.
 Then there was the news that actor Ross Butler, who plays Zach, had dropped out of another project, which seemed like a confirmation that the actor was clearing his schedule to return to 13 Reasons Why.
 So we knew this was probably coming.

 Wait, I thought we had heard all 13 reasons and then we were finished with the story.
 What would a second season even be about?